BindiChen/project_getting_and_cleaning_data/CodeBook.md

 70. "Frequency.Body.Acceleration.Magnitude.Mean.Freq"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 71. "Frequency.Body.BodyAcceleration.Jerk.Magnitude.Mean"

-    Standard Deviation of the time measurement for the acceleration in the X axis due to Body.
+    Mean of the time measurement for the acceleration in the X axis due to Body.

 72. "Frequency.Body.BodyAcceleration.Jerk.Magnitude.StdDev"